-Go van Gogh
+Go van Gogh School Outreach

 Each docent is required to lead two one-hour tours per week, Tuesday–Friday, throughout the school year, between 10:00 a.m. and 2:00 p.m.
 Docents have the option to continue touring in the summer.
 All docents attend regularly scheduled Monday training sessions September–May to continue learning about the Museum’s collection, exhibitions, and best practices in museum education.

 Formerly the DMA Teen Docent program, the Teen Ambassador program provides opportunities for high school students to initiate and deepen their relationship with the DMA.
 Teen Ambassadors lead summer family programs and gallery activities for young visitors (ages 5–12).
 Family programs range from drop-in art-making activities in the Center for Creative Connections to Family Storytime in the galleries.
 To learn more about the program requirements and commitment, please click here.

 Center for Creative Connections (C3)

-You must be at least 16 years of age and we require all volunteers to commit to remaining in the program for a minimum of one year.
-In addition to a mandatory orientation, volunteers attend training sessions throughout the year.
-Volunteers work two shifts per month.
+You must be at least 18 years of age and we require all volunteers to commit to remaining in the program for a minimum of one year.
+In addition to a mandatory orientation, volunteers have the opportunity to attend training sessions throughout the year.
+Volunteers are expected to work two shifts per month.
 Shifts are available Tuesday–Sunday 10:00 a.m.–5:00 p.m., Thursday 6:00–9:00 p.m., and selected Fridays 6:00 p.m.–midnight.
 Volunteers with weekday morning and afternoon availability are preferred.

 Arts & Letters Live